viviRbi/vyNote/readme.md

 2. Draw a simple ERD for modelling Students and Classes

 3. What are the 5 sublanguages of SQL?
 Which commands correspond to them?
+- DDL (Create, Drop)
+- DML (SELECT, UPDATE)
+- DCL (GRANT, REVOKE)
+- DQL (FROM, WHERE)
+- DTS (ROLLBACK TRANSACTION, BEGIN TRANSACTION, COMMIT TRANSACTION)

 4. What is the difference between DELETE, DROP, and TRUNCATE commands?